 SPS has a variety of resources on mental health and illness which we recommend you check first.
-For example Choosing a suitable antidepressant for people with coronary heart disease (CHD) describes preferred and less-preferred options and patient factors to consider.
+For example Choosing an antidepressant for people with coronary heart disease describes preferred and less-preferred options and patient factors to consider.

 If the information is not available on the SPS website or the information resources listed, or if your clinical scenario is complex, we would suggest you seek further advice from our Medicines Advice Service.

 In addition to our own resources, we particularly recommend the following resources.
 They are free to access unless otherwise indicated:

 Local formulary or guidelines

 Your local Area Prescribing Committee, Medicines Management Group or similar body may have relevant guidelines or documents on their website.
 For example, prescribing guidelines and shared care protocols.

 Your local Mental Health Trust may have resources on their website for healthcare professionals (e.g. guidelines) or patients (e.g. information on psychotropic medicines).